2023/24 Woodford Folk Festival

 - Copy of Moreton Bay Regional Council Food License.

-- Applications open on the 1st August 2018 until the 31st August 2018; under certain circumstances the organisers hold the right to accept stallholders after this date.
+- Applications are open from 30 June until 1 August.
+Under certain circumstances, the organisers retain the right to accept stallholders after this date.

-- Our team will endeavour to be in contact after the 3rd September on the outcome of your application by email.
-Even if unsuccessful you will hear from us.
+- Our team will endeavour to be in contact after the 10 August on the outcome of your application by email.
+You will hear from us even if your application is unsuccessful.

 - Invoices will be emailed within a nominated period and stallholders will have 21 days to finalise their payment to secure their site at the Festival.